jayprophit/knowledge-base/docs/robotics/advanced_system/README.md

+---
+author: Knowledge Base Automation System
+created_at: '2025-07-04'
+description: Documentation on Readme for robotics/advanced_system
+title: Readme
+updated_at: '2025-07-04'
+version: 1.0.0
+---

 # Advanced Robotic System

 This directory contains comprehensive documentation for the advanced robotic system, covering all aspects from hardware to AI integration.